Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 In this question, you focus in on the people you are going to interact with the most, and by asking a comparison question you will learn more about individuals and the collective group.

-## How much exposure do we get to the top executives within the organization?
-Is there an open-door policy within the organization?
+## How much Exposure Do We Get to the top Executives within the Organization?
+Is there an Open-door Policy within the Organization?

 ### Who to Ask:
 Peer / Teammate